Mali's opposition and armed groups welcome the junta | DW | 20.08.2020

 France has over 5,000 troops deployed as part of its anti-jihadi Barkhane force in the Sahel Region.

-The insurgency that erupted in Mali in 2012 has claimed the lives of thousands of civilian and soldiers.
+The insurgency that erupted in Mali in 2012 has claimed the lives of thousands of civilians and soldiers.

 Frejus Quenum contributed to this article.